FoxxMD/intellij-jvm-options-explained/README.md

 * [This flag is equivalent](https://blogs.oracle.com/jonthecollector/entry/the_second_most_important_gc) to -XX:NewSize and -XX:MaxNewSize, setting the same value for both.
 * The only advantage this has compared to NewRatio is it allows more granular control of the young generation size.

-### Other GC Flags
+### GC Algorithm

-I recommend using these two flags together:
+(IMO) There are two main GC approaches that can be used.

+**Note: If your heap is larger than 4GB you should *always* use G1**

+#### CMS

 * **-XX:+UseConcMarkSweepGC**
 * **-XX:+UseParNewGC**

-These control what algorithm is used for garbage collection.
 This particular combination [uses mutliple threads to attempt to do GC in the background as to avoid application stopping](http://www.fasterj.com/articles/oraclecollectors1.shtml).
 If you experience Intellij becoming jerky/unresponsive during heavy usage this may alleviate those problem.

-There is no real reason not to use them.
+#### G1 (Recommended)

+* **-XX:+UseG1GC**
+* **-XX:-UseParNewGC**
+* **-XX:-UseConcMarkSweepGC**

+Introduced in JDK 7 Update 4 [G1 is similar to CMS but is built to support large heaps (4GB and larger).](http://blog.takipi.com/garbage-collectors-serial-vs-parallel-vs-cms-vs-the-g1-and-whats-new-in-java-8/) It breaks up the generations into smaller regions and keeps tracks of regions that produce more garbage.
+This is supposed to prevent large "stop the world" GC events that can occur in large heaps.

+### Other GC Flags

 **-XX:ParallelGCThreads=[value]** - [Specifies the number of GC thread to use for parallel GC](https://blog.codecentric.de/en/2013/01/useful-jvm-flags-part-6-throughput-collector/) (ParNewGC)
 * If not explicitly set this flag, the JVM will use a default value which is computed based on the number of available (virtual) processors.
 This is what you normally want to do (not set it).